Martin Luther King Jr. – The Man and His Legacy

 Of course, Dr. King wasn’t alone in his admiration for a nice Rolex watch, or even that particular gold Datejust.
 More than one U.S. president was a Rolex fan, putting King in the company of many other distinguished men of modern history.

 And Rolex itself is an equal admirer of Dr. King and his legacy, having featured him alongside other notable figures in a 2013 ad campaign.
-While such a man cannot be singularly defined by the watch he wore, it’s clear that the connection between King and the Rolex brand will continue to endure.
+You cannot define a man by the watch on his wrist.
+This is especially true for King.
+However, it’s clear that the connection between King and the Rolex brand is enduring.

-Editor’s Note: This article was originally published on June 13, 2012.
+Editor’s Note: Originally, this article published on June 13, 2012.
 We have updated it for accuracy.

 Images ©: Header, 1, 3; Wikimedia Commons.